wearekickback/kip/kips/kip-2.md

 1. User calls `register()` on the event's deployed contract with enough ETH
-2. The event's contract forwards the ETH to the global `UserPot` contract
+2. The event's contract forwards the ETH to the global `UserPot` contract 2a. _In the case of ERC20 tokens the `UserPot` will transfer the requisite amount from the user's account, thus the user needs to have previously approved the `UserPot` contract_.
 3. The `UserPot` adds the event address to the list of events the user is attending
-4. `UserPot` also calculates the amount of ETH withdrawable by the user (based on past event payouts owed to them) and records this number
+4. `UserPot` also calculates the amount of ETH/tokens withdrawable by the user (based on past event payouts owed to them) and records this number

 When a user wishes to withdraw their ETH:

 1. The user send a transaction to `UserPot` asking to withdraw
-2. `UserPot` calculates all the ETH owed to the user based on past attendance
+2. `UserPot` calculates all the ETH/tokens owed to the user based on past attendance
-3. `UserPot` updates the `Storage` contract data for the user, moving events which have ended from the user's event list, and setting their withdrawable balance to 0
+3. `UserPot` updates the storage data for the user, moving events which have ended from the user's event list, and setting their withdrawable balance to 0
-4. `UserPot` sends the total ETH back to the user
+4. `UserPot` sends the total ETH/tokens back to the user

 ## Rationale

 The above design was arrived at after considering various alternatives as well as other desirable features that users have asked for.
 Here are the key points:

-- **Singleton user pot is necessary** - because our system redistributes ETH between users (i.e. if you don't show up your ETH gets _given_ to other users) it's necessary to have all ETH for a given event stored in one place, as it would be too expensive gas-wise and time-wise to send ETH amongst the participants of an event.
+- **Singleton user pot is necessary** - because our system redistributes ETH/tokens between users (i.e. if you don't show up your ETH/tokens get _given_ to other users) it's necessary to have all ETH/tokens for a given event stored in one place, as it would be too expensive gas-wise and time-wise to send ETH/tokens amongst the participants of an event.
 This is why we can't have a `UserPot` instance per user.

 - **Reuse of deposit** - because we have a single user pot instance, we can easily reuse the payout from an old event as a deposit for a new event.
 In the sample implementation below, this is actually what happens when a user RSVP's.
-Thus, users do not need to withdraw their ETH and send it back in in order to attend future events.
+Thus, users do not need to withdraw their ETH/tokens and send it back in in order to attend future events.

-- **Easier overview of user balance** - because all ETH is in one place we can easily give the user an on-chain overview of their total deposits and payouts on Kickback.
+- **Easier overview of user balance** - because all ETH/tokens are in one place we can easily give the user an on-chain overview of their total deposits and payouts on Kickback.

 - **Upgrade-able contracts** - by making the user pot upgradeable (with admin approval) we allow for flexibility in future and for bug fixing capability.